uwmadisonieee/Tutorials/Lynda/README.md

 # Lynda.com for UW-Madison Students

-[Lynda.com](https://www.lynda.com/) is an online library of videos for Developers, Artists, and everything in between.
-It normally cost $29.99 for their Premium plan but you get it for **FREE** being an UW-Madison student!
+[Lynda.com](https://www.lynda.com/) is an online library of high quality videos for Developers, Artists, and everything in between.
+It normally cost $29.99/Month for their Premium plan but you get it for **FREE** being an UW-Madison student!

 ## How to get on your Free Lynda.com account